msdk/msdk/README.md

 ### Logging

-MSDK is using the [SLF4J library](http://www.slf4j.org) for logging calls.
-This library can forward all logging calls to your favorite logging framework (java.util.logging, log4j, or others).
+MSDK uses the [SLF4J library](http://www.slf4j.org) for logging.
+This library can forward all logging calls to your favorite logging framework (java.util.logging, Apache log4j, or others).
 Please see [SLF4J documentation](http://www.slf4j.org/docs.html) for details.

 ### Building